System Administration Training by Experts

 This syllabus is not final and can be customized as per needs/updates

 All of the important components of the corporate computing infrastructure are managed by system administrators.
+These experts may go on to become technology and IT managers in the future.

 When signals halt, system administrators alter cables to repair the transmission media.